jadebustos/science/biagra/README.md

 B.I.A.G.R.A stands for BIbliotecA de proGRamacion científicA which means Scientic Programming Library.

 This library was developed by me to perform my duties at University when I needed to program them instead of using Mathematica/Matlab/Octave ...

+Unfortunately I couldn't find a more recent version of the library so some functions are lost.
+Maybe I can find a more recient version in some old backup and then I will update this repo.

 All the code and documentation (biagra.pdf) was originally written in spanish.
 Now I am translating into English and adapting code.